sunnygupta3535/dashboard/docs/developer/getting-started.md

 > Due to the deployment complexities of i18n and the need to minimize rebuild time, the development server only supports localizing a single locale at a time.
 Setting the "localize" option to true will cause an error when using ng serve if more than one locale is defined.
 Setting the option to a specific locale, such as "localize": ["fr"], can work if you want to develop against a specific locale (such as fr).

 ## Building Dashboard for Production
+_Note: As master branch is in development stage makefile is not recommended for production.
+Hence, some commands may not work._

 To build dashboard for production, you still need to install `bc`.